Kimola/kimola-cognitive-api-documentation/README.md

   - The base URI for all Web API requests is: `https://api.kimola.com/v1/cognitive/Models`
   * Pagination:\
     Endpoint support a way of paging the models, taking an pageSize and pageIndex as query parameters.
-    Any API response which contains multiple resources supports several common query parameters to handle paging through the response data:
+    Any API response which contains multiple resources supports several common query parameters to handle paging through the response data:\
-    The application can use to indicate the page size (the number of items to return in the response) and the page index(the).
+    The application can use to indicate the page size (the number of items to return in the response).

    | Parameter       | Type     | Required?            |              Place                              |
    | -------------   |----------|----------------------|-------------------------------------------------|